fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/1010_2.svg" width="9" />

-This will probably be another rule, because in this case it is not necessary to have an empty 3 x 3 field on the left.
+This will probably be another rule, because in this case it is not necessary to have an empty 3&nbsp;x&nbsp;3 field on the left.

 <!---->

-Now let's run the program further up to number 13 992:<!-- (from stepping back + 142 (with first rule disabled) / 158 = 13 984) why? -->
+Now let's run the program further up to number 13 992:

 <img align="top" src="References/1010_4_error.svg" width="9" /><img src="References/spacer.svg" width="1" /><img align="top" src="References/1010_4.svg" width="9" />

-It is also just like the 7 x 7 rule, just with the extension of the area on the opposite side of the future line ends.
+It is also just like the 7&nbsp;x&nbsp;7 rule, just with the extension of the area on the opposite side of the future line ends.
 But we can't simply remove the two taken fields on that side, because the line might continue in that direction, as it is the case here:

 <img align="top" src="References/1013.svg" width="7" />